sami-chaaban/Tracy/README.md

 pip install tracyspot
 ```

-> *Tip:* On Windows, you can use the Anaconda Prompt as your terminal.
+> *Tip:* On Windows, you can download Anaconda and use the Anaconda Prompt as your terminal.

 ---